Subspace decomposition with defect diffusion coefficient: Implementation aspects

 \section{Implementation aspects}

-In this section, we describe the practical realization of the offline-online subspace preconditioner introduced in Section~\ref{sec:3}.
-Here we explain how the operators $\mathcal B_i$ and $\mathcal B_0$ are assembled efficiently in practice.
-We also discuss cost, storage, and implementation remarks that are essential for large-scale Monte-Carlo simulations.
+In this section, we describe the practical realization of the offline-online preconditioner introduced in Section \ref{sec:3}.
+Here we explain the main implementation aspects that enables its efficient assembly and application.
+We further discuss the associated computational cost, storage requirements, and implementation remarks that are essential for large-scale Monte Carlo simulations.